gasp/pioled/readme.md

 node app.js to add to systemctl

-* displays on oled ip and how to connect during 30 sec
+* on startup: turn oled displays on and how to connect
+* on shutdown: turn oled displays off
+* displays whatever is HTTP POST to / on port 3142